 |Week of February 10||Significant Figures AND Introduction to the Computer Interface and DataStudio|

-|Week of February 24||Acceleration in Freefall (Tape Timer) and Cannonball Computer Simulation|
+|Week of February 24||Acceleration in Freefall (Tape Timer) AND Virtual Physics

-|Week of September 30||Vector Addition and Force Tables|
+|Week of March 3||Vector Addition and Force Tables|

-|Week of October 7||Projectile Motion, Atwood's Machine|
+|Week of March 10||Projectile Motion AND Atwood's Machine|

-|Week of October 21||No Labs
+|Week of March 24||No Labs (spring break)

-|Week of October 28||No Labs|
+|Week of March 31||No Labs|

-|Week of November 11||Moment of Inertia|
+|Week of April 21||Moment of Inertia|

-|Week of November 18||Conservation of Angular Momentum|
+|Week of April 28||Conservation of Angular Momentum|

-|Week of December 2||Standing Waves on a String|
+|Week of May 5||Standing Waves on a String|